Gainford Lunch Club

 Tracey provides lots of entertainment and very good trips and Barbara consistently produces a variety of delicious meals, catering for everyone's taste.

-Mona one of our volunteers turned members runs a monthly raffle and the monies raised go towards providing little extras for parties and celebrations.
+A monthly raffle is held on the first Monday of every month and the monies raised go towards providing little extras for parties and celebrations.

 News from Gainford Club